visgl/deck.gl/docs/api-reference/aggregation-layers/grid-layer.md

 ### Fallback Cases

-This layer performs aggregation on GPU when the browser is using `WebGL2` and the `gpuAggregation` prop is set to `true`, but will fallback to CPU in the following cases:
+This layer performs aggregation on GPU when the `gpuAggregation` prop is set to `true`, but will fallback to CPU in the following cases:

 #### Percentile Props